Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Abstract

 \section{Abstract}

 The COVID-19 pandemic has made a huge global impact and cost millions of lives.
 As COVID-19 vaccines were rolled out, they were quickly met with widespread hesitancy.
-To address the concerns of hesitant people, we launched VIRA, a public dialogue system aimed at addressing questions and concerns surrounding the COVID-19 vaccines.
-Here, we release \logsdataset{}, a dataset of over $8k$ dialogues conducted by actual users with VIRA, providing a unique real-world conversational dataset.
-In light of rapid changes in users' intents, due to updates in guidelines or as a response to new information, we highlight the important task of intent discovery in this use-case.
-We introduce a novel automatic evaluation framework for intent discovery, leveraging the existing intent classifier of a given dialogue system.
+To address the concerns of hesitant people, we launched \systemname, a public dialogue system aimed at addressing questions and concerns surrounding the COVID-19 vaccines.
+Here, we release \logsdataset{}, a dataset of over $8k$ dialogues conducted by actual users with \systemname, providing a unique real-world conversational dataset.
+In light of rapid changes in users' intents, due to updates in guidelines or in response to new information, we highlight the important task of intent discovery in this use-case.
+We introduce a novel automatic evaluation framework for intent discovery, leveraging the existing intent classifier of \systemname.
 We use this framework to report baseline intent-discovery results over \logsdataset{}, that highlight the difficulty of this task.